nuprl/MultiPL-E/index.md

     conda activate multipl-env
     ```

 3. You will need an OpenAI API key and access to the Codex beta.
-If you have
-   several API keys (e.g., ask your friends!), you'll be able to run this
-   tutorial faster!

 First, check out the repository in a terminal: